 100 YEAR ANNIVERSARY OF POLAND REGAINING INDEPENDENCE

-2018 will be the jubilee year marking the 100th anniversary of Poland regaining its Independence.
+2018 marks the jubilee year of the 100th anniversary of Poland regaining its Independence.

 On 11 November 1918, the dream of generations of Poles came true: the Polish state was reborn.

 Following the partitions and 123 years of serfdom, Russification and Germanisation, after great uprisings, free Poland was reinstated on the map of the world.
 Regaining independence occurred due to devotion and heroism not only on battlefields, but also in the efforts to preserve the spiritual and material substance of the nation as well as in everyday endurance of Polish families.